pascal-parent/esphome/Weather Station/README.md

 I stumbled on this [article](https://www.instructables.com/Solar-Powered-WiFi-Weather-Station-V30/).
 It sorted 90% of my hardware issues, so I headed to PCBWay and ordered a board [here](https://www.pcbway.com/project/shareproject/Solar_Powered_WiFi_Weather_Station_V3_0.html)

 I will not initially put it to sleep as I it will have a permanent 5v attached to it, I have power on the other side of the wall where it will be installed and a long USB cable to reach it, so the solar panel and battery will be for the occasional power loss, I want to eventually go 100% solar but in due time, probably with a bigger battery and a different solar solution but I got to start somewhere right?

+You can also find the Home Assistant companion Dashboard [here](https://github.com/pascal-parent/home-assistant/tree/main/dashboard/weather-page)

 ### Some valid questions about the project: